myriadrf/LimeSuiteNG/docs/gettingStarted/plugins/gnuradio/Windows/package.rst

 .. note::

-   Optionally, you can specify plugin version ``gnuradio-limesuiteng=1.0.0`` or version and build string ``gnuradio-limesuiteng=1.0.0=py312hfdb1c45_0`` to install exact plugin package version and it's components.
+   Plugin and gnuradio package version specification is optional.
+You can specify version ``gnuradio-limesuiteng=1.0.0`` or version and build string ``gnuradio-limesuiteng=1.0.0=py312hfdb1c45_0`` to install exact plugin and gnuradio package version.
+If version is not specified, conda will install the latest most compatible package versions.

 .. note::

    You can check out plugin versions by executing the following command - ``conda search gnuradio-limesuiteng``.
+To search for gnuradio versions use - ``conda search gnuradio``.

 Check out :ref:`gnuradio-limesuiteng-example-ref` and :ref:`gnuradio-blocks-ref` sections for demonstration and plugin block documentation.